CGOdom/lot-to-do/README.md

 Caden Gene Odom

 # Overview/Description:
 The Task Management App is a web application designed to help users manage their tasks efficiently.
 Users can create, check off, and delete tasks, and personalize their experience with features like dark mode.
-Built with React and Redux, the app offers a clean, user-friendly interface and robust task tracking capabilities, ensuring that users can stay organized and productive.
+Built with React and Bootstrap, the app offers a clean, user-friendly interface and robust task tracking capabilities, ensuring that users can stay organized and productive.

 # User Types and User Stories: